 Safety and Legal Resources:

-- International Students: UW International Student Services (ISS) is updating their website regularly with information for F1 and J1 visa students.
-There is an FAQ for international students regarding Autumn 2020 and Winter 2021.
+- International Students: UW International Student Services (ISS) updates their website regularly with information for F1 and J1 visa students.

 - Student Legal Services: Student Legal Services (SLS) is an on-campus law office that provides a safe and confidential space for all UW-Seattle and Bothell students who have legal questions or concerns.
 They offer free 40-minute consultations on a broad range of issues.
 Students can also hire them for ongoing representation for a low hourly rate.